 Symptoms that occur on the apple trees appear as yellow spots on the upper leaf surface.
 In the late summer, these yellow spots form spores that are spread to the leaves and twigs of nearby junipers (within 2 miles) to infect them.

-The following Juniper Varieties are Generally Resistant to Phomopsis Twig Blight & Cedar Rusts;
+The following Juniper varieties are Generally Resistant to Phomopsis Twig Blight & Cedar Rusts;

 Phytophthora Root Rot: This root rot is one of the most serious and difficult-to-control fungal diseases that affects a wide range of plants in South Carolina.
-It is caused by a soilborne fungus, Phytophthora cinnamomi, and the most common symptom is the slow decline of the plant.
-Leaves on the plant become thin or sparse.
+It is caused by a soil-borne fungus, Phytophthora cinnamomi, and the most common symptom is the slow decline of the plant.
+Leaves on the plant will become thin or sparse.
 Some plants may die one branch at a time, until the entire plant dies.
 The centers of the roots change from white to reddish-brown and the outer layer of the roots separates easily from the core.
 High soil moisture and warm soil temperatures favor disease development.

 Prevention & Treatment: It is important to prevent this disease by cultural methods, since chemical treatment is ineffective once symptoms are noticed.
 Avoid planting in poorly drained areas where Phytophthora root rot thrives.
 Heavy clay soils, areas that flood and sites where runoff water is a problem typically create root rot problems.
 Plant junipers in raised beds, except in deep sandy soils.
-If you must plant in a site that has heavy clay or does not have good internal drainage, amend the site by thoroughly mixing a porous material, such as bark (not sawdust or peat), into the bed to a depth of 8 to 12 inches.
+If you must plant in a site that has heavy clay or does not have good internal drainage, amend the site by thoroughly mixing a porous material, such as ground pine bark (not sawdust or peat), into the bed to a depth of 8 to 12 inches.

 Avoid varieties that are the most susceptible to root rot.
 Some highly susceptible junipers that are likely to be killed by the root rot fungus include: ‘Andorra,’ ‘Bar Harbor,’ ‘Parsoni,’ ‘Sargents,’ ‘Shore’ and Juniperus procumbens ‘Nana.’